MannShah720/Chef-Claude/README.md

 The app was built with the help of Scrimba's React course.
 However, i have added extra features such as:
-* "remove ingredients" button
+- "Remove ingredients" button
-* A loading animation
+- A loading animation
-* A backend to hide the API key safely
+- A backend to hide the API key safely

 From this project, I've learnt about...